 Discover: Toys in the Past

-£2 per pupil, Suitable for KS1
+£2 per pupil, per morning or afternoon session, Suitable for KS1

 Discover the history of toys and how they have changed over time.
 Handle real artefacts, play playground games and make you very own Peg Doll to take away with you.